rustdesk/doc.rustdesk.com/content/self-host/pro/FAQ/_index.en.md

 [Please see here](https://rustdesk.com/docs/en/self-host/pro/license/#invoices-and-migration)

 ## How do I view the logs?
-On the left hand side click on logs.
+On the left hand side click on `Logs`.